klanchman/blog/content/post/2018-12-09 - Trashing macOS Server- Part 3.md

 You now have an automated way to get your favorite media and load it into Plex.
 But now we have a bit of an issue.
 We have all kinds of important data on our server, but no nice way to keep it backed up.
 On a macOS server, you'd probably just use Time Machine.

-I use Proxmox to keep the base VM^[I only include the boot drive in the backup because my Proxmox backup disk is small!
-Besides, I found a way to do hourly backups of my shared files, so why include them in the Proxmox backup anyway?] backed up, but I only do that once a week.
+I use Proxmox to keep the base VM[^1] backed up, but I only do that once a week.
 For all the shared files, I wanted to have hourly backups like Time Machine.

 Next time, I'll talk about what I did to solve this problem!

+[^1]: I only include the boot drive in the backup because my Proxmox backup disk is small!
+Besides, I found a way to do hourly backups of my shared files, so why include them in the Proxmox backup anyway?